 I like to use a search consolidator like DiscoverCars.com or AutoEurope.com.

 I recommend checking both DiscoverCars.com or AutoEurope.com and the individual car rental companies for the best prices and vehicle availability.
-I use DiscoverCars.com.
+I rent from DiscoverCars.com.

 Check out our post on Driving in Italy to learn about Italian driving rules and norms!